-The following questions will c over the proposed Staff Bud get, Mileage Budget, and Other Budget for P rogram 1.
-Every expense must include a description of how it specif ically related to preventing, preparing for, or r esponding to the Coronavirus.
+The following questions will cover the proposed Staff Budget, Mileage Budget, and Other Budget for Program 1.
+Every expense must include a description of how it specifically related to preventing, preparing for, or responding to the Coronavirus.
 C.8.
-Staff Budget - Please cor nplete the table below for a l staff costs.
-STAFF PERSON NAME ROLE HOURLY RATE (\$) NUMBER OF HOURS TOTAL STAFF BUDGET \$ 0.00 Add Row 🖪 4 , , aff member listed in the table above.
-The bud aracters).
-(3000 characters remaining) get description must demonstrate t hat expenses are reasonable, necessary, and
+Staff Budget - Please complete the table below for all staff costs.
+STAFF PERSON NAME ROLE HOURLY RATE (5) NUMBER OF HOURS TOTAL STAFF BUDGET \$ 0.00 Add Row C.9.
+Please detail and justify the need and role for each staff member listed in the table above.
+The budget description must demonstrate that expenses are reasonable, necessary, and allocable to the project.
+Limited to 350 words (or 3000 characters).
+(3000 characters remaining)

 - Mileage Budget & Justification (10 points) - Provide a breakdown of all anticipated mileage costs in the table provided.
-The mileage rate for FY 2023 is \$0.585 per mile.
+The mileage rate for FY2024 is \$0.655 per mile.
 Please use this rate in your total cost calculation.
 To add a mileage cost estimate including the start location, end location, number of trips, and round-trip mileage, click "Add Row" - Detail and justify the need for the mileage totals listed in the table.
 The budget description must demonstrate that expenses are reasonable, necessary, and allocable to the project.